opentitles/scraper/README.md

 'History' logo by Sugeng Santoso

 ### About this component - Scraper
-This component iterates all the RSS feeds defined in
+This component iterates all the RSS feeds defined in the shared [OpenTitles definition](https://github.com/Fdebijl/OpenTitles.Definition).